oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 Issues/Questions:

 1. USB support - today it is only on desktops.
 Should it be supported on servers as well?
-2. Should we persist the protocol options per VM?
-3. Today we have all the API needed to pass the number of monitors.
+2. Today we have all the API needed to pass the number of monitors.
 Are there any other flags needed for that feature (like amount of memory per-monitor)?
 If so, we will need to extend the API to support that.
     -   Today this logic is done in the VDSM level.
-Better to leave it this way.
+It would be best if we could leave the logic there, changing it accordingly.

-4. Installation/Packaging - will we package and install virt-viewer, or will it be installed separately by the user?
+3. Installation/Packaging - will we package and install virt-viewer, or will it be installed separately by the user?

-5. Do we have to support server-side USB filtering?
+Future Work:

+1. Support server-side USB filtering.
+2. Persisting the protocol options per VM.

 <Category:Feature> <Category:Template>